cscheah5/WbleMobile/README.md

 3. Configure Firebase & Application Credentials
 - **Create a Firebase Project** (if not done already)
-- Download your **Service Account JSON** file from Firebase Console
+- Download your **Service Account JSON** file from Your Firebase Project
 - Update `.env` with the correct path:
   ```ini
   GOOGLE_APPLICATION_CREDENTIALS="path/to/your-service-account.json"